Camping is available at one of three locations

-- Fires on the Oval will be strictly controlled to comply with CFA and council requirements.
+- Fires will be strictly controlled to comply with CFA and council requirements.

-- They must be contained and on stands which are not going to be harmful to the grass.
+- They must be contained in a brazier and off the ground so that the fire will not be harmful to the grass.

 - Campers bringing fire drums/burners must agree to them being inspected by CFA volunteers.

-- Patrons who bring drums are advised to bring their own supplies of untreated and unpainted firewood/fuel.
+- Patrons who bring braziers are advised to bring their own supplies of untreated and unpainted firewood/fuel.